ali-gaineshev/launch_intellij_idea/README.md

 # launch_intellij_idea
 Simple automation script that launches IntelliJ IDEA through desktop app on Linux.
-Initially python script was written, but bash one is simpler, but I left both.
+Initially python script was written, but bash one is simpler, so I left both.
 My IntelliJ idea had to be launched through

 ```